fuyediao/powerpoint-workbench/README.md

 - ✅ State changes made to the code
 - ✅ Disclose source code (copyleft)
 - ✅ Same license must be used for derivative works
+- ✅ **Network use**: If you modify and run the program on a server, you must provide source code to all users who interact with it remotely

 **Limitations**:
 - ❌ Liability disclaimer
 - ❌ No warranty

+**Note**: AGPL-3.0 is specifically designed for network server software.
+If you modify this program and make it available over a network, you must provide the source code to all users who interact with it remotely.

 For detailed terms, please refer to the [LICENSE](LICENSE) file.